Rent regulation in Canada

 Rent regulation in Canada is a set of laws and policies which control the amount by which rental prices for real property can increase year to year.
 Each province and territory can pass legislation, where the purpose is to limit rent prices increasing beyond what is affordable for most home dwellers.

-By province & territory
+By province and territory

 Alberta

 The Residential Tenancies Act and Regulations are the laws governing the rental of residential property and leading the relationship between the landlord and their tenants in the province of Alberta.

 In Alberta, there is no limit to the rent amount landlords are permitted to charge.
 Rents can only be increased once a year for an existing tenant.
 A notice of rent increase must be provided three months in advance for periodic leases (a rolled-over fixed-term lease), and there is no notice requirements for fixed-term leases.

 British Columbia

 According to Mike Hagar for The Globe and Mail, in BC rents can only be increased once a year for existing tenants.
 A rent increase cannot exceed 2.9 per cent in 2016.
 Written notice of a rent increase must be provided three months in advance.